Mat Fraser (athlete): Training and diet

 Fraser did not have a fixed set of training routines in the early years when he competed, but later he would have daily exercises involving Assault Bike and swimming intervals and 40-minute AMRAPs (as many reps as possible).
 He maintained some structure in his training.
 During a CrossFit season, his training varied over time, but he trained a minimum of two sessions a day four days a week.
 He typically had three track sessions, three or four weightlifting sessions, a couple of sessions swimming and one on road bike.
 The training may depend on what was done previously.
 A day concentrated on conditioning may be followed by strength work the next, and he tried to fit in conditioning, cardio, and technique work in a day.
 Every week one or two 40-minute EMOMs, a type of workout that is repeated every minute on the minute, were included in his training.
 He focused on his weaknesses, for example, after he struggled in flipping the pig (a rectangular block encased in rubber) in the 2015 Games which contributed to his failure to finish the event, he bought a "pig" so he could practice with it.
 Other weaknesses he focused on included sprinting after the 2015 Games, deadlift after the 2016 Games, and swimming after 2017.
 He always warmed up before and cooled down after his training.
 He did not train for many weeks in the off-season after the Games.
-When preparing for a competition, the training ramped up over a time period of 12 to 16 weeks, but he cut down on the training slightly approaching the competition (tapering), and avoided workouts that could adversely effect the following day.
+When preparing for a competition, the training ramped up over a time period of 12 to 16 weeks, but he cut down on the training slightly approaching the competition (tapering), and avoided workouts that could adversely affect the following day.
 Fraser sees sleep as very important for recovery after training, and ensured that he had regular sleep of 9–10 hours when training or during competition.

 In Vermont, he trained at Champlain Valley CrossFit and a home gym in the basement of his parents' house.
 In 2017, he started moving to Froning's hometown of Cookeville, Tennessee, where he trained at CrossFit Mayhem and later at Calfkiller Crossfit, as well as in his own home gym.